 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (15 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX100 II comes out slightly ahead of the K-3 (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic LX100 II and the Pentax K-3 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the LX100 II and the K-3 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.